Get Early Access to NVIDIA B200 With 20,000 Free Cloud Credits

 Jason Karlin

-7 Minute Read
+8 Minute Read

-1512 Views
+1865 Views

+In addition, cloud computing in the media allows new ways of creating, managing, and broadcasting media content more effectively.
 Media streaming is the linchpin of how we consume media today.
 It usually does not require waiting for the complete download of a file to watch or listen to some form of media.
-These media streaming services, through cloud computing, can scale and deliver high-quality content on multiple devices.

-How Cloud Computing is Supercharging OTT and Streaming Media Services
+How Cloud Computing is Supercharging OTT and Streaming Media Services?

-1. Scalability: Cloud platforms are designed to be scalable.
+Cloud platforms are designed to be scalable.
 For instance, Amazon Web Services, on which the underlying OTT services can scale up or down the utilized resources depending on demand, allows services to never go down during sudden traffic spikes during the release of some popular show or event.

-3. Data Analytics for Personalization: Cloud computing enables OTT platforms to harness data analytics, offering highly personalized user experiences.
-By analyzing user behavior, viewing patterns, and preferences, streaming services can tailor recommendations to each individual.
 This personalized content not only enhances user engagement but also improves satisfaction by delivering more relevant and appealing content suggestions, keeping viewers hooked and driving higher retention rates.

 Cloud Video Streaming: Personalizing Experiences on Screens